AlaSQL/alasql/README.md

 0. A `(FULL) OUTER JOIN` and `RIGHT JOIN` on more than 2 tables will not give the expected results. `INNER JOIN` and `LEFT JOIN` are ok.

+0. Please use alias for field names with the same name (`SELECT a.id as a_id, b.id as b_id FORM ?`).

 Probably, there are many of others.
 Please, help us to fix them by [submitting it as an issue](https://github.com/agershun/alasql/issues).
 Thank you!